torrinworx/Blend_My_NFTs/README.md

 4. ``NFTRecord`` - The "Ledger" of all ``DNA`` for your NFT collection.
 This will be generated after you create all the Attribtues and Variants that make up your NFT collection in Blender.

 5. ``Batch`` - A randomly selected subset of ``DNA``, taken from the ``NFTRecord``.
 Blend_My_NFTs can split the ``NFTRecord`` into multiple Batches; This allows you to render or create NFTs on multiple computers, or at seperate instances in time.

+# Blender File Organization and Structure

+# Steps to Generate NFTs

+## Step 1.

+## Step 2.

+## Step 3.

+# Notes on Rarity and Weighted Variants

+# Notes on Meta Data and Standards

+# I have my NFTs, what next?